 About the International Exchange Center

-The purpose of the International Exchange Center (IEC) is to create educational resources and opportunities that recognize our immigrant heritage.
-Dedicated to respecting, valuing, and celebrating cultural differences, the International Exchange Center programs create a synergy of the best ideas from many cultures for the benefit of all.
+The purpose of the American Immigration Council's Cultural Exchange Program is to create educational resources and opportunities that recognize our immigrant heritage.
+Dedicated to respecting, valuing, and celebrating cultural differences, our programs create a synergy of the best ideas from many cultures for the benefit of all.

 We foster the exchange of culture, ideas and knowledge through sponsorship of the J-1 visa in the trainee and intern categories and the organization of periodic study tours to various cities around the world.

 The Exchange Visitor (J) non-immigrant visa category is for individuals approved to participate in work and study based exchange visitor programs, which enable foreign nationals to visit and experience life in the United States.
 The U.S. Department of State designates sponsors to oversee J programs.

 It is necessary for an applicant to have a sponsor before applying for the J-1 visa at the U.S. embassy or consulate in their home country.
 We welcome inquiries from U.S. host companies, their attorneys and from potential international interns and trainees.

-Once the accepted trainee or intern has arrived in the United States, the International Exchange Center serves as a support system and resource.
+Once the accepted trainee or intern has arrived in the United States, we serve as a support system and resource.
 Our goal is to ensure that the J-1 visa regulations are fully satisfied and the exchange experience is positive and rewarding for all involved.

 American Immigration Council